-William Charles Williams was born 15th September 1880 at Stanton Lacy, Shropshire, but by 1891 the family were in Chepstow, where his father William Williams worked as a gardener and the young William as a labourer, before he joined the Royal Navy in December 1895.
+William Charles Williams was born 15th September 1880 in Ludlow, then in the Stanton Lacy Parish, Shropshire, but by 1891 the family were in Chepstow, where his father William Williams worked as a gardener and the young William as a labourer, before he joined the Royal Navy in December 1895.
 On his 18th birthday he signed for a further 12 years’ service and in 1899-1900 was ‘recommended for bravery’ as a member of HMS Terrible’s Naval Brigade during the Boer War and in China during the Boxer Rising.

 Completing his regular service with the Royal Navy in 1910, he joined the Royal Fleet Reserve and returned to Monmouthshire to work at Lysaght’s Orb Steel Works in Newport and in the County Police Force.
 At the outbreak of War he was recalled to active service joining HMS Hussar in September 1914 which came under the command of Edwin Unwin in February 1915.
 Preparations were in progress for the ill-fated Gallipoli Campaign and the landings at V Beach were expected to meet fierce opposition.
 Large numbers of troops needed to be landed quickly.
 The plan was that strings of open boats of men would be towed to the shore by trawlers but these could only take 300 men at a time, not nearly enough to secure success in the first vital hour.
 It was Unwin’s idea that a ‘specially prepared ship’ might be rammed ashore from which 2,000 infantry would pour from a series of ‘doors’ cut into her sides, then dash along specially rigged gangways to the prow where a flat bottomed hopper would be positioned to form a bridge for the troops to reach the shallows.
 As a precaution some extra ‘lighters’ or barges, specially decked, would be towed behind the hopper to fill any gaps in the floating bridge to the shore.
 So the SS River Clyde a ten year old coal ship was converted.
 Unwin, promoted to the rank of acting captain, had responsibility for carrying out his own plan and took with him 15 volunteers from his ship HMS Hussar including Williams.